Christian Zheng Sheng College

-Christian Zheng Sheng College is a private school in Hong Kong established by the Christian Zheng Sheng Association (ZSA).
-Its founder and principal is Chan Siu Cheuk (Alman Chan).
+Christian Zheng Sheng College was a private school in Hong Kong established by the Christian Zheng Sheng Association (ZSA).
+Its founder and principal is Alman Chan Siu Cheuk.
 The school aims to correct problematic students with drug addiction and other problems using life education.

 History and funding

 The college was established in 1985 as a drug addiction treatment centre, and registered as a private school in 1998.
 The college is Hong Kong's only educational establishment dedicated to helping reform young drug offenders.
 As a private school, it does not receive any subsidies from the Education Bureau.
 Public donations make up less than 10 percent of the funding needs.
 According to press reports, teachers are paid 80% of their salaries, the principal is paid 60% of his salary, and the budget for each student is only one-third of that for special students at subsidised institutions.
 School fees and boarding fees from the school are the main revenue source for the Zheng Sheng Association, but the ZSA revealed that school operated on a break-even basis in aggregate over the past 11 years.

 Gossip magazine Next Magazine created a stir when it published allegations that the ZSA had investments valued at HK$35.2 million (US$4.5 million) in the mainland and Japan, some of which are said to be "questionable".
 The Association subsequently said that its investments in restaurants, tea houses, and farms serve as employment venues where its students can obtain work experience.
 It explained it had registered its business address, now the site of a brothel, in 2007 but had relocated following a change of operations but had neglected to amend the registration.
 The ICAC raided the offices of the Association, the school and Alma Chan's residence on 21 August.
 Documents were taken away as part of their investigation.
 Next continued to allege that Zheng Sheng's charities were fake, that subsidiary operation in Japan is a business entity engaging in real estate investments, its elderly home in Chaozhou is badly run and vacant, and that children at its orphanage in Henan starve from time to time and are often forced to do labour.
 Heung Yee Kuk chief Lau Wong-fat has also called on the government to launch an investigation into the Christian Zheng Sheng College drug-rehab-school saga.